hneth/riskyr/README.md

 -   Please report any `riskyr`-related issues at <https://github.com/hneth/riskyr/issues>.

--   For general inquiries, please email us at <contact.riskyr@gmail.com>.
+-   Email us at <contact.riskyr@gmail.com> if you want to modify or share this software.

+-   See <http://riskyr.org> for an interactive online version.

 ### Reference